Pandarikulam: History

 Pandarikulam is a suburb located in the Vavuniya District of Sri Lanka, renowned for its rich historical and cultural heritage shaped by centuries of influence from various kingdoms and cultures.
 Its historical roots trace back to the governance of Tamil kings during the Iyakkar and Nagar periods in ancient Sri Lanka.
 The construction of numerous tanks and the placement of Naga Sacred Guard Stones with inscriptions are testaments to the Tamil kings' lasting impact on the region.

 During the Anuradhapura period, following the arrival of the Sinhalese in Sri Lanka, Pandarikulam became part of the Rajarata kingdom.
 The suburb flourished agriculturally under the influence of the Rajarata kingdom, leaving a legacy that endures to this day.
 The Chola invasion later revived Shaivism and Tamil culture in the area.
 Subsequently, the Pandyas’ conquest of Sri Lanka, following their defeat of the Cholas in Tamil Nadu, brought Pandarikulam under Pandya rule.
 However, with the dispersion of the Pandyas during the Delhi Sultanate invasion, the Vanni people, who had arrived with the Cholas, asserted their independence and established the Vanni Nation.
 During this period, the region alternated between serving as an independent entity and a vassal state under the Jaffna Kingdom, until the fall of the Jaffna Kingdom to the Portuguese.

-In the Dutch colonial period, Pandarikulam's history was marked by the resistance led by King Pandaravanniyan, who valiantly opposed Dutch incursions in coastal Sri Lanka.
-Despite his formidable efforts, the Dutch resorted to treachery, assassinating the king and displaying his body publicly to intimidate the populace.
-This tragic event inspired the naming of ancient suburbs in his honor, including Pandarikulam.
+In the Dutch colonial period, Pandarikulam's history was marked by the resistance led by King Pandaravanniyan, who opposed Dutch incursions in coastal Sri Lanka.
+Despite his efforts, the Dutch assassinated the king and displayed his body publicly to intimidate the populace.
+This event inspired the naming of ancient suburbs in his honor, including Pandarikulam.

 Following the defeat of Pandaravanniyan, the Dutch ceded control of coastal Sri Lanka to the British in 1796, marking a turning point in the region's history.
 Dutch Lieutenant Von Driberg notably remarked on the heroism of Pandaravanniyan, describing him as unparalleled.

 Pandarikulam has undergone significant demographic changes since Sri Lanka's independence in 1948, driven by migration, oppression, and the consequences of war.
 Before the Civil War, Pandarikulam was one of the earliest inhabited areas in the Vavuniya District, where much of the land was forest-covered.
 Early settlements were concentrated near the Pandarikulam Amman Kovil, with the Tamil population organised by caste, including individuals from the Vannar caste and some upper caste educated families from Vavuniya.
 The Civil War led to an influx of wealthy and educated Tamils from Jaffna, transforming Pandarikulam from a small village into a thriving suburb.
 This migration spurred rapid growth and development in the area.
 During the early 1980s, the ancient worship of the Mari Goddess by the Vanni people shifted to Agamic traditions, initially incorporating animal sacrifices.
 Over time, these practices evolved to reflect the cultural and religious progress of the community.
 Today, following the end of the war, Pandarikulam stands as a vibrant and dynamic suburb in the Vavuniya District.